kidcat8288/COMP-1238-Lab-2/README.md

 ## Keyboard shortcuts
 Shortcuts I frequently use:
-- command-A :select all items
+- `command-A` :select all items
-- command-V :paste items in the clipboard
+- `command-V` :paste items in the clipboard
-- command-C:copy items in the clipboard
+- `command-C`:copy items in the clipboard

 ## Shortcuts I would like to start using:
-- Control-Command-Q:lock the screen
+- `Control-Command-Q`:lock the screen
-- Shift-Command-3:taking the screen shots
+- `Shift-Command-3`:taking the screen shots
-- Control-Command-F:use the app in full screen
+- `Control-Command-F`:use the app in full screen